 - He has an ideal arm size of 24-inches (61 cm).

-- He has a real knack for flawlessly developing every single part of his body.
+- He has a real knack for flawlessly developing every part of his body.

-The Beast likes to let his actions doing the talking.
-This is because he wants to keep his personal and professional life separate.
-Nevertheless, we have discovered some interesting facts about him.
+The Beast likes to let his actions do the talking.
+Also, this is because he wants to keep his personal and professional life separate.
+But we have discovered some interesting facts about him.

-- He has only one brother named Quincy Winklaar, who himself is a well-known athlete.
-We must say, these brothers have this flair in their genetics.
+- He has only one brother named Quincy Winklaar, a well-known athlete.
+So we must say, these brothers have this flair in their genetics.

 - Roelly’s father is no more in this world.
 However, his mother is still alive.
 Roelly, like most sons, loves his mother’s cooking skills and often visits her place.